Wellcome and COAF open access spend 2018/19

 |Publisher||Journal type||Number of articles||Non-compliant||Non-compliant (%)|

 |Oxford University Press||Fully OA||35||1||3%|

 Overall compliance with the COAF OA policy is 95%.
 As in previous years, we will be working with publishers and organisations to make sure that non-compliant articles are made compliant as soon as possible.
 Analysis of the impact of publisher schemes on the costs of APCs demonstrates that they contribute to significantly lower costs for COAF members.

 COAF has been in operation since October 2014 and has spent £46 million in OA fees over the past six years.
 However, COAF depends on all funders sharing a common OA policy, which will no longer be the case from January 2021 when Wellcome implements its Plan S-aligned OA policy.

 Consequently, COAF will end on 30 September 2020.
 Once COAF is terminated, the individual funders will continue to support OA costs in line with their policies, but these funds will not be centralised through COAF.

 The data used for this analysis was provided by organisations in November and December 2019.
 The analysis was carried out using Wellcome’s Cottage Labs compliance checking tool on 14 March 2020.
 The analysis was conducted using the raw data provided by organisations.

 While every effort has been made to provide accurate information, there may be errors within the analysed data.
 Where errors are identified, we will endeavour to make corrected versions of the data available.

-The raw data used for this article, together with spending reports from earlier years, is freely available on Figshare.
+The raw data used for this article is freely available on Figshare.